-This blog post explains how to use the same quick release mounting plate to attach a pochade box to a tripod using a t-nut, a piece of scrap wood and some wood glue.
-Here's a picture of a quick release mounting plate attached to the bottom of my own box.
+This article explains how to use the same mounting plate to attach a pochade box to a tripod using a t-nut, a piece of scrap wood and some wood glue.

 Even though mounting plates are usually not the same across all tripod brands, they use a standard screw size - 1/4in.
 20 threads per inch (you may see this abbreviated as tpi or UNC).
 The only exception are tripods for heavy cameras which may use a bigger standard thread.

 Just as a camera has a threaded hole, you need something on the bottom of the pochade box into which the mounting plate can be screwed.
 The easiest solution is to use a t-nut.
 It's a small cylindrical nut with a flange at one end.
 It looks like a "T" from the side, hence the name.

 Since the base of your pochade box is not thick enough to house the t-nut directly, an extra piece of wood or mdf is used as a base.
 This will help to even out the loads and minimize the risk of damage to your box.

 The t-nut is mounted on the reverse side of this piece of wood so that the stem of the "T" faces down and the head of the "T" faces the bottom of the pochade box.
 The t-nut has prongs in the head which embed into the wood and prevent it from rotating.
 It is secured in place with a hammer.

 You can buy t-nuts at any hardware store, or online.
 Just make sure you get the right size: